CindyHexd/TOweb/README.md

-A website for *Tommorrow's Oppoetunities*, a nonprofit aimed to help students find resources for school/program application.
+A website for *Tommorrow's Opportunities*, a nonprofit aimed to help students find resources for school/program application.